 Package Leaflet: Information for the User

-Metformina Alter 850 mg Film-Coated Tablets EFG
+Metformin Alter 850 mg film-coated tablets EFG

 metformin hydrochloride

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-6. Contents of the pack and additional information
+Contents of the pack

-Insulin is a hormone produced by the pancreas that makes your body capture glucose (sugar) from the blood.
+Insulin is a hormone produced by the pancreas that makes your body take glucose (sugar) from the blood.
 Your body uses glucose to produce energy or stores it for future use.

-Metformin is used to treat patients with type 2 diabetes (also known as “non-insulin-dependent diabetes”) when diet and exercise alone are not sufficient to control their blood glucose levels.
-It is used especially in patients with obesity.
+Metformin is used to treat patients with type 2 diabetes (also called "non-insulin-dependent diabetes") when diet and exercise alone are not enough to control their blood glucose levels.
+It is especially used in patients with overweight.

-Do not take Metformina Alter
+Do not take Metformin Alter

-If any of the above circumstances apply to you, consult your doctor before starting to take this medication.
+If any of the above circumstances apply to you, consult your doctor before starting to take this medicine.

 Make sure to consult your doctor if

-You should stop taking metformin for a certain period of time, before and after the examination or surgical intervention.
+You should stop taking metformin for a certain period before and after the examination or surgery.
 Your doctor will decide if you need any other treatment during this time.
 It is essential that you follow your doctor's instructions precisely.

 Warnings and precautions